Talking Tom Is Giving Away 100,000 Gold Coins To Every Player For His Birthday

 "In celebration of Talking Tom's 10th birthday, we wanted to create an unforgettable experience for our players," said Xinyu Qian, CEO of Outfit7.
 "The in-game birthday event and the 100,000 gold coin giveaway are our way of expressing gratitude to our loyal players who have supported us throughout the years.
 We hope they have a fantastic time celebrating with Talking Tom, and enjoy the exciting rewards we have prepared."

-Download My Talking Tom 2 for free NOW for free HERE and join the party!
+Download My Talking Tom 2 for free NOW and join the party.

 SOURCE Outfit7